-\end{corollary} \begin{proof} Proposition~\ref{pp:br inj} shows that every heart is induced via the L-immersion which is the composition of the natural L-immersion $\hua{I}$ with some twist functors.
-Then every heart is finite, spherical and monochromatic by Proposition~\ref{pp:comm} and Proposition~\ref{pp:mono2}.
-Moreover, Proposition~\ref{pp:fini} applies to any such heart, with formulae \eqref{eq:psp1} and \eqref{eq:psp2}.
-Hence the new simples in any simple tilt of such a heart are either the shift or the twist of the old simples.
-Thus the second assertion follows inductively by \eqref{eq:ST}.
+\begin{proof} Proposition~\ref{pp:br inj} shows that every heart is induced via the L-immersion which is the composition of the natural L-immersion $\hua{I}$ with some twist functors.
+Then every heart is finite, spherical and monochromatic, as in Remark~\ref{rem:induced}.
+Hence Proposition~\ref{pp:fini} applies, with \eqref{eq:psi+} and \eqref{eq:psi-} replaced by \eqref{eq:psp1} and \eqref{eq:psp2}, and so, by \eqref{eq:ST}, the simple twist functors of two hearts related by a simple tilt generate the same group.
+Thus the second assertion follows by induction.

 Further, we know that \eqref{eq:root} is true for any heart $\h^-\in\hua{I}_*(\EGp_N(Q,\nzero))$ with simple $S^-$ as in Proposition~\ref{pp:br inj}.
 Hence it is true for any hearts in $l(\h^-,S^-)$, which implies it is also true for any heart induced via $\hua{I}_*$, by Proposition~\ref{pp:parallel}.
 Notice that the autoequivalences preserve \eqref{eq:root}, thus this equation holds for any heart in $\EGp(\qq{N})$ by Proposition~\ref{pp:br inj}. \end{proof}